DougTheDruid/SoT-Python-Offset-Finder/README.md

 https://github.com/MadCatzAno/Sot-SDK

+Note: The above files are "C++" versions of the SDK dump, this offset finder utilizes a slightly modified JSON SDK dump to organize the data in a clean fashion.
 I personally am able to create full SDK dumps for the moment, and will try to update the major three as I have time.
+For logic to parse C++ SDK dumps, look at the history of this repo.